3 Must-visit Medici palaces in Florence

 A portrait of Lorenzo the Magnificent at the age of 10 on a white horse.

-The Hall of the Mirrors in the Medici Riccardi Palace
+The Hall of the Mirrors

 Also, do not miss the Hall of the Mirrors – it is a masterpiece of Florentine Baroque art.
 This large hall with gold walls has beautiful paintings of the Apotheosis of the Medici by Luca Giordano.
 The Riccardi family added this room in the 17th century.
+Afterwards, do not forget to visit the Museum of Marbles, which you can find in the basement.
+The Ancient Marbles Museum contains artworks collected by the Riccardi family.

 2. Palazzo Vecchio

-You cannot take a trip to Florence without visiting the Palazzo Vecchio.
+You cannot take a trip to this city without visiting the Palazzo Vecchio.
 This beautiful building is one of the most iconic landmarks in the city.
 Moreover, the Palazzo Vecchio is one of the most visited Medici palaces in Florence.
 You can find it in the Piazza della Signoria, which was, for many years, the centre of Florentine life and politics.

 FUN FACT: